ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 ### `conduit pipelines init [NAME] [--pipelines.path] [--source] [--destination]`

 - This command will initialize a pipeline based on the working environment.
 Optionally, a user could provide a different flag if they want to specify a different path.
-- In the event of not being able to to read a `conduit.yaml` configuration file based on current directory or `--config.path`, we should prompt to set up a working conduit environment via `conduit init`.
+- In the event of not being able to to read a `conduit.yaml` configuration file based on current directory or `--config.path`, we should prompt to set up a working Conduit environment via `conduit init`.
-- It does not require having conduit running.
+- It does not require having Conduit running.
 - A source and a destination could be provided using the same connectors reference as described [here](https://conduit.io/docs/using/connectors/referencing).

 #### Arguments